 The next stop on the loop is the Hood River Valley, a gorgeous basin known for its fertile land.
 You’ll want to eat and drink your way through the Hood River Fruit Loop — a trail that showcases the region’s farm stands, lavender fields, U-pick orchards and wineries.
 Spend an afternoon seeing why Hood River was named one of the top 40 art communities in the country with the Big Art self-guided tour.
 Airplane and history enthusiasts will gush over the Western Antique Aeroplane & Automobile Museum, home to one of the country’s largest collections of still-operating antique cars and planes.

 From Hood River, you can avoid most of the crowds and take in the beauty of the back roads by exploring on two wheels.
 Bicyclists rave about the paved, car-free Mosier Twin Tunnels section of the Historic Columbia River Highway State Trail, as well as the 3-mile paved, car-free route between Wyeth Trailhead and Lindsey Creek.
-Stop into Fat Tire Farm Hood River, Discover Bicycles or Oregon E-Bikes in Hood River, or any other local shop for rentals, shuttle and tour info, and expert advice.
-Consider booking a guided tour through MountNbarreL for a bike and wine tour or another immersive experience you don’t have to plan.
+Stop into Fat Tire Farm Hood River, Discover Bicycles, Sol Rides or Oregon E-Bikes in Hood River for rentals, guided tour opportunities and expert advice.

 The Dalles and Dufur